 In June 1984, the Island History Trust newsletter included a brief history of Millwall FC on the Island.
 Shortly afterwards, the newsletter published this:

 The accompanying list showed the name, address and occupation of every one of the first shareholders, and the number of shares they owned.
-This remarkable piece of research by Jim Creasey is reproduced here – most of these men were in business on the Island around 1885.
+This remarkable piece of research by Jim Creasey, as published in an Island History Newsletter, is reproduced here – most of these men were in business on the Island around 1885.

-Top of the list, local GP Dr. William Murray-Leslie, was the first chairman of the club, and also an Irish international football player (who never played for Millwall, strangely).
+Top of the list, local GP Dr. William Murray-Leslie, was the first chairman of the club.

 William Henderson was also a shareholder.
 As mentioned above in this post, he is sometimes reported as first honorary secretary of the club